salesforce/einstein-platform/documentation/cookbook/llm-open-connector-grok.md

 ## Wrapping Up

-You’ve unlocked the power of [Grok 4](https://x.ai/news/grok-4) in Einstein Studio!
+You can now use [Grok 4](https://x.ai/news/grok-4) in Einstein Studio!
 You can leverage Grok’s advanced reasoning in your Agentforce application to handle complex requests and streamline workflows.

 To monitor consumption, purchase additional credits, and manage your Grok models, use the [xAI Cloud console](https://console.x.ai/).